alifiroozi80/CKA/CKA/README.md

 <div id="Checking API Access-RBAC">

-* And now at this point, we can see all the Pods etc. but NOT node for example...
+* And now, at this point, we can see all the Pods, but NOT node, for example...
   ```shell
   kubectl get pods # Return all the pods
   ```